 If you’re looking for cheap hotels in Tokyo, Japan, then look no further.
 My list covers budget hotels in Tokyo while factoring in the best place to stay in Tokyo.
 It doesn’t matter if you want to stay in Shinjuku or by Sensoji Temple, one of these budget accommodations in Tokyo will meet your needs.

-Be sure to check out my other guides on Japan including Cheap hostels in Tokyo, How much does it cost to go to Japan?
+After you’ve looked at cheap hotels in Tokyo, be sure to check out my other guides on Japan including Cheap hostels in Tokyo, How much does it cost to go to Japan?
 Is a JR Pass worth it?
 How to spend one week in Japan, Food in Japan to try, and How to ride the Raku bus in Kyoto.

 APA Hotel & Resort Nishishinjuku